ITManagerCOH/security-policies/access-control/index.md

 ### Granular access controls

-GEOGO systems must have sufficient granularity to allow appropriate authorized access.
+CloudOnHire systems must have sufficient granularity to allow appropriate authorized access.
 There is a delicate balance between protecting the data and permitting access to those who need to use the data for authorized purposes.
-GEOGO recognizes that balance.
+CloudOnHire recognizes that balance.

 ### End user devices

-Employees, contractors, and vendors are responsible for safe handling and storage of GEOGO-provided end user devices.
+Employees, contractors, and vendors are responsible for safe handling and storage of CloudOnHire-provided end user devices.
 If a device is lost or stolen, the loss must be immediately reported as an incident.

 ### Changing roles or responsibilities